waadalshammari/HW_Week2_Day3_Inheritance/README.md

 - getArea() will return the area of circle

-### Write a subclass named 'Cylinder' will inherit from 'Circle' class with with following features:
+### Write a subclass named 'Cylinder' will inherit from 'Circle' class with following features:

 Properties:
 - height for the cylinder hight of type double.